Perfect information: Examples

-Backgammon includes chance events, but by some definitions is classified as a game of perfect information.
+Go is a game of perfect information.

 Chess is an example of a game with perfect information, as each player can see all the pieces on the board at all times.
-Other games with perfect information include tic-tac-toe, Reversi, checkers, and Go.
+Other games with perfect information include tic-tac-toe, Reversi, checkers, shogi, and Go.

 Academic literature has not produced consensus on a standard definition of perfect information which defines whether games with chance, but no secret information, and games with simultaneous moves are games of perfect information.

 Games which are sequential (players alternate in moving) and which have chance events (with known probabilities to all players) but no secret information, are sometimes considered games of perfect information.
-This includes games such as backgammon and Monopoly.
+This includes games such as backgammon.
 However, some academic papers do not regard such games as games of perfect information because the results of chance themselves are unknown prior to them occurring.

 Games with simultaneous moves are generally not considered games of perfect information.
 This is because each player holds information, which is secret, and must play a move without knowing the opponent's secret information.
 Nevertheless, some such games are symmetrical, and fair.
 An example of a game in this category is rock paper scissors.